slali87/CppSampleProject/README.md

 ```
 The **LCOV Code Coverage** program has to be available on the machine.
 The report will be saved into the **build** directory; the main file is "./build/TestCov/CodeCoverage/index.html".
+Online the code coverage of the latest version can be found here: [**Code coverage**](https://slali87.github.io/CppSampleProject/CodeCoverage/).
 ***Please note***:
     - It detects that each Google test`s TEST macro runs multiple times, instead of 1.
     - The test files are also checked by design to detect if all tests are run and there is no dead code in the test part; but the branch coverage is not applicable for the tests.